Tony Briggs: Television

 Between 1987 and 1988, Briggs had the recurring role of banker Pete Baxter on television soap opera Neighbours.
 This was followed by many roles in television series such as Blue Heelers, Stingers and The Man From Snowy River.
 From 1997 he appeared in children's television series Ocean Girl as Dave Hartley.

 From 2009, Briggs appeared in the television series The Circuit as Mick Mathers.
 In 2011, Briggs played Bilal in The Slap, based on the book by Christos Tsiolkas.

 He also had a role in Redfern Now in 2012.
 In 2016, he played the role of Boondee in the television drama series Cleverman and Brett in Nowhere Boys: Two Moons Rising.
 In 2017 he had a role in Seven Types of Ambiguity and was involved in creating and writing the series The Warriors as well as appearing in a small role.

+In 2024, Briggs was announced as part of the cast for Population 11.

 Theatre

 Briggs wrote the Helpmann Award-winning play The Sapphires, first performed in 2004.
 It tells the story of The Sapphires, a singing group of four Koori women who tour Vietnam during the war.
 It is inspired by the true story of his mother, Laurel Robinson, and aunt, Lois Peeler, who toured Vietnam as singers in 1968.
 Briggs adapted the play for the 2012 film The Sapphires.